 Weather at the monument can vary drastically and change quickly.
 The decision to cancel a program due to weather is rarely made more than 30 minutes before the program start time.
 Call the monument at 575-479-6124 ext.
 236 if you would like to confirm that a program is still scheduled.
 If the program is canceled, it will not be re-scheduled.

 Reservations are limited.
 Please be considerate of other park visitors.
-Organized groups of five or more persons may contact the monument to inquire about a large group reservation.
-Due to staffing levels at the monument, not all groups may be accommodated.
+Organized groups of five or more persons will need to make seperate five person reservations on recreation.gov.

 Parking for programs is very limited.
 Please carpool with friends and family.
 If you plan to ride with friends and need to drive separate cars, please consider meeting at a location in Alamogordo and then driving to the monument together in one vehicle.
 Only one vehicle per reservation is allowed